redolfosei/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [Replace all characters A and c from input to Z and e respectively] tr A Z | tr c e

+[Create a script that removes all letters c and C from input] tr -d C | tr -d c